OneIdentity/IdentityManager.PowerBI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Obtain a `IdentityManager.mez` by building it as described in the [Development quickstart](#development-quickstart) or download it from the [latest release](https://github.com/OneIdentity/IdentityManager.PowerBI/releases/latest).
+Obtain an `IdentityManager.mez` by building it as described in the [Development quickstart](#development-quickstart) or by downloading it from the [latest release](https://github.com/OneIdentity/IdentityManager.PowerBI/releases/latest).
 Copy the file to `C:\Users\<Your-Profile-Name>\Documents\Power BI Desktop\Custom Connectors`.

 Once the file `IdentityManager.mez` is in place, you can load the Custom Connector in [Power BI Desktop](https://powerbi.microsoft.com/desktop):